-This difference may be minor/unnoticeable for small employers but can amplify as your number of employees grows.
-The above calculations should be used as the best estimate for what you will need to pay in premiums at the end of a reporting period, but you should always view your account balance under the payments tab in your online account before submitting a payment.
+This difference may be minor for small employers but can build as your workforce grows.
+The above calculations should be used as a best estimate for what you will need to pay in premiums at the end of a reporting period, but you should always view your account balance under the payments tab in your online account before submitting a payment.